playfulprogramming/playfulprogramming/content/blog/component-reference/index.md

  We'll see that `childComp.value.pi` is `undefined` currently.
 This is because, by default, Vue's `setup script` does not "expose" internal variables to component refences externally.

-To fix this, we can use Vue's `defineExpose` API to allow parent components to access a child component's variables and methods:
+To fix this, we can use Vue's `defineExpose` global API to allow parent components to access a child component's variables and methods:

 ```vue
 <!-- Child.vue -->